seblammers/sebastianlammers.com/src/routes/posts/data-in-js-03/+page.md

 Keep in mind that special characters should be avoided here.
 If you stick to *just letters*, you're fine.
-Technically, you could also go crazy and use something like `"I need some space":` as your `key:`, but you'll have other problems down the road then, like not being able to use the dot-notation to access your rows (`row.I need some space` will not work).
+Technically, you could also go crazy and use something like `"I need some space":` as your `key:`, but you'll have other problems down the road then, like not being able to use the **dot-notation** to access your rows (`row.I need some space` will not work).

 ## Closing
 You made it.
 Thanks for reading!

-This series is over.
-I hope you learned something and maybe even had some fun.
+I hope you learned something new and maybe even had some fun.

 Let me know :)
 If you want to talk, find me [on Mastodon](https://vis.social/@seblammers) or use [my form over here](/contact).